mdbaum/AMajorFlip/README.md

 ### MongoDB

-- To start our project, first install mongodb.
-Here is a simple tutorial for Mac OS
+- To start A Major Flip, first install mongodb.
+Below is a simple tutorial for Mac OS
 ```
 brew update
 brew install mongodb
 sudo mkdir -p /data/db
 mongod
 ```
-Then close that terminal.
-It seems that `mongod` will always run on background.
+`mongod` will run in the background.
-Now open another terminal to test if `mongo` command is valid.
+Open another terminal and test if the `mongo` command is valid.

 ### Virtualenv
 - Then install `virtualenv`.
-Here is the code that works for me.
-Perhaps `pip2` is already installed on your machine
 ```
 sudo brew install python
 ```